European agendas

 Urban Agenda for the European Union

-The Brussels-Capital Region is a member of two of these partnerships: Urban Poverty and Security in Public Spaces.
-In this second partnership, perspective.brussels works under the coordination of Brussels Prevention and Security.
+The Brussels-Capital Region is a member of four of these partnerships: Urban Poverty, Security in Public Spaces., in this second partnership, perspective.brussels works under the coordination of Brussels Prevention and Security ; Greening cities via Bruxelles environnement and sustainable tourism via visit.brussels.

 Territorial Agenda